lawrennd/old_talks/_gpss/covariance-functions.md

 ---
-title: Covariance Functions and Hyperparameter Optimizaton
+title: Covariance Functions and Hyperparameter Optimization
 session: 3
 abstract: >
-  In this talk we review multi-output Gaussian processes.
-Introducing them initially through a Kalman filter representation of a GP.
+  In this talk we review covariance functions and optimization of the GP log likelihoood.
 author:
 - given: Neil D.
   family: Lawrence